 To achieve the WLA allocated to the City of Norman MS4 program, and meet the requirements of the TMDL, reductions of sediment, nitrogen and phosphorus are required.
 A watershed assessment was completed using a combination of GIS land use analysis, watershed modeling and unified stream assessments to help identify watershed issues, sources of pollution and to prioritize problem sub-watersheds.
 All this information was analyzed first from an overall watershed perspective (all of the Lake Thunderbird Watershed), then the focus was narrowed to examine just the Norman portion of the watershed.

-The WLA and reduction requirements allotted to the City of Norman and the other MS4's on an average basis, are provided in the Table ES-1.
+The load reduction requirements for the City of Norman as published in the TMDL document are provided in the Table ES-1.